 5. Using the same SSO user to access multiple RSpace accounts

-We support this in a limited manner, for example if you are both an adminstrator and end-user of RSpace.
-Please read Setting up multiple RSpace accounts with the same SSO identity.
+We support this in a limited manner, for example if you setting up an account for someone who is both an adminstrator and end-user of RSpace.
+Please read:

 Glossary and acronyms